e271828e/Flight.jl/doc/electrics.md

 ## Angular Momentum Equation

-For each rotating element attached to the airframe, we have the following scalar angular momentum equation along its axis of rotation (arbitrarily chosen as its x-axis):
+For each rotating element attached to the vehicle, we have the following scalar angular momentum equation along its axis of rotation (arbitrarily chosen as its x-axis):

 $J_k^{xx} \left( R^{b_0}_{s_k}\right)^T \dot{\omega}^{b_0}_{eb_0} + J_k^{xx} \dot{\omega}_{k} =$
 $1_x^T M_{ext,B_k[O_k]}^{s_k} + M_{B_0,B_k}$

 For most atmospheric vehicles, $\left| J_{B_k} \right| \ll \left| J_{sys}\right|$.
-This means that, the angular acceleration experienced by the airframe due to the torque exchanged with the rotating element will be negligible compared to that experienced by the rotating element.
-This justifies dropping the first term on the left hand side, which uncouples the rotational dynamics of the rotating element and the airframe.
+This means that, the angular acceleration experienced by the vehicle due to the torque exchanged with the rotating element will be negligible compared to that experienced by the rotating element.
+This justifies dropping the first term on the left hand side, which uncouples the rotational dynamics of the rotating element and the vehicle.
 We are then left with:

 $J_k^{xx} \dot{\omega}_{k} = 1_x^T M_{ext,B_k[O_k]}^{s_k} + M_{B_0,B_k}$